lukebelieves/lukebelieves.github.io/about.md

   feature: bg_about.jpg
 ---

-I am **Luke Chuan Luo**, a PhD student now at Chinese Academy of Sciences, Institute of Automation (CASIA).
+I am **Luke Chuan Luo**, a PhD student now at the Chinese Academy of Sciences, Institute of Automation (CASIA).

 On this blog, I mostly write about my life and work (Causal Inference, Social Influence Analysis, Data Visualization).